airbnb/css/java.md

 Except as noted below, any line that would exceed this limit must be line-wrapped, as explained in Section 4.5, [Line-wrapping](#line-wrapping).

-<p class="tip">Each Unicode code point counts as one character, even if its display width is
-greater or less.
+**Tip:** Each Unicode code point counts as one character, even if its display width is greater or less.
 For example, if using [fullwidth characters](https://en.wikipedia.org/wiki/Halfwidth_and_fullwidth_forms), you may choose to wrap the line earlier than where this rule strictly requires.

 **Exceptions:**
 1. Lines where obeying the column limit is not possible (for example, a long URL in Javadoc, or a long JSNI method reference).
 1. `package` and